 You can claim the cost of reasonable business expenses relating to stationery and printing, such as postage, stationery supplies, printing and printer ink.
 Providing that the above expenses are entirely business related, you can claim them against your pre-tax profit.

 If you are a member of a professional or trade association, which benefits your business and you would not have otherwise joined as an individual, you may be able to claim this cost against Corporation Tax.
 The subscription fees of such industry bodies can only be tax-deductible if it appears on HMRC’s ‘List 3’ of approved organisations.

+Medical and health insurance can be an allowable expense, however the policy needs to be a specific Permanent Health Insurance (PIH) policy.
 The policy needs to be in the company name, and payments should be made from the company bank account.
 Alternatively, if you take out insurance in your own name rather than the company, claims will be payable to you personally and not subject to Corporation Tax.
 However businesses can often receive better value insurance cover than an individual.

 Our service is all-inclusive, unlike some contractor accountants who charge hidden fees for minor additional tasks.
 We are also experts in the industry, having helped contractors and freelancers with their limited company accounting since 1998.

-For more information on claiming expenses through a limited company, contact us at 01707 871622, or email email@example.com.
+For more information on claiming expenses through a limited company, contact us on 01707 871622, or email email@example.com.
 Alternatively, you can use the button below to find out more about our contractor accountancy services.